Exponential family measurement error models for single-cell CRISPR screens: Analysis of the thresholding method

 We hypothesized, however, that the reduction in bias obtained by selecting a large threshold causes the variance of the estimator to increase.
 To investigate, we compared $p$-values and confidence intervals produced by threshold = 5 and threshold = 20 for the target of inference $\beta^m_1$.
 We found that threshold = 5 yielded smaller (i.e., more significant) $p$-values and narrower confidence intervals than did threshold = 20 (Figures \ref{thresholding_empirical}c-d).
 We concluded that the threshold controls a bias-variance tradeoff: as the threshold increases, the bias of the estimator decreases and the variance increases.

-Finally, to determine whether there is an ``obvious'' location at which to draw the threshold, we examined the empirical gRNA count distributions and checked for bimodality.
-Figures \ref{thresholding_empirical}e and \ref{thresholding_empirical}f display the empirical distribution of a randomly-selected gRNA from the Gasperini and Xie datasets, respectively (counts of $0$ omitted).
-The distributions peak at $1$ and then taper off gradually; there does not exist a sharp boundary that cleanly separates the perturbed from the unperturbed cells.
-Overall, we concluded that the thresholding method faces several challenges: (i) the threshold is a tuning parameter that significantly impacts the results; (ii) the threshold mediates an intrinsic bias-variance tradeoff; and (iii) the gRNA count distributions do not imply a clear threshold selection strategy.
+Finally, to determine whether there is an ``obvious'' location at which to draw the threshold, we examined the empirical gRNA count distribution of a gRNA from the Gasperini (Figure \ref{thresholding_empirical}e) and Xie (Figure \ref{thresholding_empirical}f) dataset (counts of $0$ omitted).
+The distributions peaked at $1$ and then tapered off gradually; there did not exist a sharp boundary that cleanly separated the perturbed from the unperturbed cells.
+Overall, we concluded that the thresholding method faces several challenges: (i) the threshold is a tuning parameter that significantly impacts the results; (ii) the threshold mediates an intrinsic bias-variance tradeoff; and (iii) the gRNA count distributions may not imply a clear threshold selection strategy.

 Next, we studied the thresholding method from a theoretical perspective, recovering in a simplified Gaussian setting phenomena revealed in the empirical analysis.
 Due to space constraints we relegate this analysis to Appendix \ref{sec:appendix_theory}, but we briefly summarize the main results here.
 First, we derived an exact expression for the asymptotic relative bias of the thresholding estimator $\hat{\beta}^m_1.$ Leveraging this exact expression, we showed that (i) the thresholding estimator strictly underestimates (in absolute value) the true value of $\beta^m_1$ over all choices of the threshold and over all values of the regression coefficients (an example of \textit{attenuation bias}; \cite{Stefanski2000a}); and (ii) the magnitude of the bias decreases monotonically in $\beta^g_1$, comporting with the intuition that the problem becomes easier as the gRNA mixture distribution becomes increasingly well-separated.
 Second, we derived an asymptotically exact bias-variance decomposition for $\hat{\beta}_m$, demonstrating that as the threshold tends to infinity, the bias decreases and the variance increases.